CS2103JAN2017-W15-B2/main/docs/UserGuide.md

 #### a.
 Add task

 Once you receive a new task, you can add it to Werkbook using the `add` command.
-You can also add in extra information by surrounding them with round brackets.<br>
+You can also add in an extra description by surrounding it with round brackets.<br>
 Format: `add NAME [(DESCRIPTION)]`

 Example: `add Get the groceries (Milk, eggs, and cheese)`